PhilipFelipe/AmoPromo-tech-challenge/README.md

 py manage.py migrate
 ```

-### Ok, now that that our django and dabatase setup is done, what about we try running the docker?
+### Ok, now that our django and dabatase setup is done, what about we try running the docker?
 ```
 docker-compose up --build

-# If you're on linux or using zsh
+# or
 docker compose up --build
 ```